 (b) Measure the cooling airflow downstream of the sampling plane.
 Figure 7.1. provides an indicative position for the flow measurement device (element 10);

 (c) For a single-point measurement, locate the flow measurement element at the centre of the duct, at least five duct diameters downstream and two duct diameters upstream of any flow disturbance.
 The flow measurement area may have a different inner diameter from the sampling tunnel.
 In such a case, duct diameter refers to the inner diameter of the duct where the flow element is located.
 The installation of the flowmeter shall not introduce significant pressure changes (i.e. the pressure at the flow measurement element shall be within ±1 kPa from ambient pressure).
-It is recommended that the duct’s inner diameter is at least 35% of the sampling tunnel’s inner diameter;
+It is recommended that the duct’s inner diameter is at least 35 per cent of the sampling tunnel’s inner diameter;

 (d) For a multi-point measurement, install the flow measurement element perpendicular to the flow direction, at least five duct diameters downstream and two duct diameters upstream of any flow disturbance.
 Duct diameter refers to the inner diameter of the duct where the flow measurement elements are located.
 The specifications for the installation of the flowmeter defined in point (c) of this paragraph shall apply when the duct’s inner diameter is different compared to the sampling tunnel’s inner diameter;